 "Jede Zeit hat ihre Aufgabe, und durch die Lösung derselben rückt die Menschheit weiter"

-The German Confederation (Deutscher Bund) was established by the Congress of Vienna in 1815 to replace the destroyed Holy Roman Empire of the German
+The German Confederation (Deutscher Bund) was established by the Congress of Vienna in 1815 to replace the destroyed Holy Roman Empire of

-Bonaparte had been defeated.
+chaotic stage Napoleon left behind.
 The strongest state of the Confederation was Prussia.

 The German Confederation was a loose association of 39 German-speaking countries and cities.
 It had no head of a state, and the only organ was the Federal Assembly that met in Frankfurt am Main.
 There were efforts to improve the Confederation in 1834 with the establishment of a customs union, the Zollverein.